orientechnologies/orientdb/readme.txt

 ---------------

 Before to download, compile and install the last version of OrientDB please assure to have Java installed.
-OrientDB needs Java JDK version 6 or major to run the Server.
+OrientDB needs Oracle Java JDK version 6 or major to run the Server.
+JDK different by Oracle, like OpenJDK, could not work on some configuration.
+We noticed also Oracle JDK is generally faster than OpenJDK.

 We suggest to use Java version 8 because it's much faster than Java 6 and 7.